 Unit 05 Neuromuscular Disorders

-This section will enable you to understand the classification of muscular dystrophies, and the impact of advances in molecular genetics in the last two decades.
-Raise awareness of the multisystem nature of many of the muscular dystrophies and the population frequencies for the common dystrophies.
+This section will enable you to understand the definitions and classification of the muscular dystrophies, and the impact of advances in molecular genetics in the last two decades.
+You will learn the basic physiology of muscle contraction, and gain an awareness of the multisystem nature of many of the muscular dystrophies and the population frequencies for the common dystrophies

-In this section, first of all we are going to reappraise the role of neurophysiology and imaging in the diagnosis of neuromuscular disease in this modern molecular genetic era.
-We shall then consider Duchenne muscular dystrophy, the many ways it may present, its investigation natural history and how that outlook may be modified by various interventions.
+In section 2, we will consider Duchenne muscular dystrophy, the many ways it may present, its investigation natural history and how that outlook may be modified by various interventions.
 We shall then compare this with Becker muscular dystrophy.

 We are now going to explore the pathophysiological basis of the limb girdle and congenital muscular dystrophies.
 We shall then take a look at their variable phenotypes and their importance in chasing the molecular genetic diagnosis.
 After that we shall relate the presence of cardiac complications and brain involvement to specific muscular dystrophies and see how these and other features enable clinical recognition of FSHD phenotype.